UConvertX

 Convert kW to HP Online

-Converting kw to hp is one of the most common power unit conversions in automotive, industrial, and electrical engineering.
-Whether you are comparing vehicle engine ratings, sizing an electric motor, or interpreting kilowatts to horsepower for equipment specifications, our free online converter delivers instant and accurate results every time.
+Converting kW to hp is one of the most common power unit conversions in automotive, industrial, and electrical engineering.
+Whether you are comparing vehicle engine ratings, sizing an electric motor, or interpreting kilowatt figures from equipment specifications, this route gives you the horsepower result immediately in the browser.

 kW to HP Conversion Formula